upmio/demo/README.md

 **Description:**

 The `deploy-innodb-cluster.sh` script is an automated deployment tool that sets up a production-ready MySQL InnoDB Cluster on Kubernetes.
 It creates a 3-node high-availability cluster with MySQL Router for load balancing, automatic failover capabilities, and persistent storage configuration.

+**Prerequisite:** At least one Kubernetes StorageClass must exist in the cluster.

 ```bash
 # Deploy MySQL InnoDB Cluster